Skip to main content

 Conclusion

-I’ve played with all these modes across the first year of owning my Arotherm and poured over the graphs.
+I’ve played with all these modes across the two years of owning my Arotherm and poured over the graphs.

-Now i’ve only got a 5kW Arotherm, so logic dictates I can only get 7kW out of that on hot water runs, hence the longer recharge times.
-If you had a 12kW model and you could get 15kW out of heat output, then the story could be different.
+As I’ve only got a 5kW Arotherm, logic dictates I can only get a maximum of 7kW out of that on Normal hot water runs (3kW on Eco), hence the longer recharge times.
+If you had a 12kW model and you could get 15kW out of heat and Normal and 10kW on Eco, then the story could be different.

 I also have a 250L cylinder, so that’s a lot of water to reheat.
 If you had 120L you’d only need half the time.